 Update: Travel Restrictions to be Lifted on November 8

 The reopening will welcome travelers from 33 countries including Europe, the United Kingdom, China, India, and Brazil who are fully vaccinated against COVID-19.
-Travelers must also provide proof of a negative COVID-19 test taken within three days of departure from countries outside of the U.S.
+Vaccinated travelers must also provide proof of a negative COVID-19 test taken within three days of departure from countries outside of the U.S.

 Yesterday on September 20, the U.S. announced it will remove travel restrictions for vaccinated EU and UK citizens in early November.
 AmCham Denmark welcomes this decision, which will help both economies bounce back from the disruption felt throughout the pandemic.